oliviawestmacottssw/SSW.Rules.Content/rules/do-you-archive-old-teams/rule.md

 - Click on "Manage Teams"
 - Choose the team you want to archive (you must be owner of that Team)
 - Click the "..." (ellipsis)
-- Click "Archive team"
+- Click "Archive team"​

 ![ Clicking "Manage Teams"](old-teams-how1.jpg)

 ![ Clicking "Ellipsis" | "Archive Team"](old-teams-how2.png)

-**Note:** Archived teams can be restored at any time to be made available again.
+**Note: **Archived teams can be restored at any time to be made available again.